-The North Carolina Commissioner of Insurance requires individuals with insufficient proof of ownership of their vehicles to post 3-year surety bonds.
-The required bond amount must be equal to 1.5 times the appraised value of the vehicle.
+The North Carolina Commissioner of Insurance requires individuals with insufficient proof of ownership of their vehicles to post surety bonds as a means of getting a bonded title.
+The required bond amount must equal 1.5 times the appraisal value of the vehicle.
 Applicants should verify their required amount of bond coverage prior to bonding.

 Why do I need this bond?